On Stanley-Reisner Rings with Minimal Betti Numbers: Introduction

 In addition, when $d<\left[ \frac{m-1}{2}\right]$, the Stanley-Reisner rings of two $\widetilde{D}$-minimal simplicial complexes in $\Sigma(m,d)$ may have different Betti numbers.
-For example $\beta^{-3}(K_{2,3})=2$ while $\beta^{-3}(C_5)=1$. \n
+For example $\beta^{-3}(\mathbb{F}[K_{2,3}])=2$ while $\beta^{-3}(\mathbb{F}[C_5])=1$. \n

-By enumerating all the tight and weakly tight simplicial complexes with few vertices, we find that there are a lot more weakly tight simplicial complexes than tight ones and it is not so easy to classify them as we have done for tight simplicial complexes in Theorem~\ref{Thm:Main-1}.
-But on the other hand, there are some very nice properties of weakly tight simplicial complexes as listed below that make it possible for us inductively construct them from instances with fewer vertices.
+There are a lot more weakly tight simplicial complexes than tight ones (see the appendix for the complete list of weakly tight simplicial complexes with no more than five vertices).
+The following are some special properties of weakly tight simplicial complexes which allow us to characterize them from both topological and combinatorial perspectives.

 \begin{thm}[see Theorem~\ref{Thm:Subcomplex-Tight}] Every full subcomplex of a weakly tight complex is weakly tight. \end{thm}

 \begin{thm}[see Theorem~\ref{Thm:Equiv}] If a simplicial complex $K$ is weakly tight over a field $\mathbb{F}$, then \begin{itemize} \item[(a)] Every full subcomplex of $K$ is homotopy equivalent either to a point or to a sphere;\n